 This is not the opinion of any organization.
-It is the considered opinion of some computer security professionals and node enthusiasts who have worked to make it easier to write secure, robust software on other platforms; who like much about Node.js; and who would like to help make it better.
+It is the considered opinion of some computer security professionals and Node.js enthusiasts who have worked to make it easier to write secure, robust software on other platforms; who like a lot about Node.js; and who would like to help make it better.

 Our intended audience is Node.js library and infrastructure maintainers who want to stay ahead of the increased scrutiny that Node.js is getting from attackers.
 We have not researched whether, and do not assert that, any stack is inherently more or less secure than any other.

 Node.js security is especially important for “primary targets”.
 Targets are often subdivided into "primary targets" and "targets of opportunity."
 One attacks the latter if one happens to see a vulnerability.
 One goes out of their way to find vulnerabilities in the former.
 The practices which prevent one from becoming a target of opportunity might not be enough if one is a primary target of an actor with resources at their disposal.
 We hope that the ideas we present might help primary targets to defeat attacks while making targets of opportunity rarer and the entire ecosystem more secure.

 When addressing threats, we want to make sure we preserve Node.js's strengths.